bilus/qudy/README.md

 //`var first = ~{values[0]}
 ```

-An unbraced interpolation stops before a bracket or parenthesis.
+An interpolation without braces stops before a bracket or parenthesis.
 For example, `~xs[0]` inserts `xs` followed by the literal text `[0]`.
 This lets you write expressions in the generated code without braces around
 every inserted name.